hashicorp/terraform/website/docs/backends/types/remote.html.md

 `terraform plan` with this backend, the actual execution occurs in Terraform Enterprise, with log output streaming to the local terminal.

-To use this backend you need a Terraform Enterprise account on [app.terraform.io](https://app.terraform.io).
-A future release will also allow use of this backend on a private instance of Terraform Enterprise.

 -> **Preview Release**: As of Terraform 0.11.8, the remote backend is a preview release and we do not recommend using it with production workloads.
 Please continue to use the existing [Terraform